The Alabama Crimson Tide will be playing a football game Saturday, which means…well, absolutely nothing.

 These days, Saban sounds more like a motivational speaker than a soccer coach.
 He reckons the last few games, hollow as they really are, will go a long way in determining whether this is just a blip in his dynasty or the first hint of a more significant decline.

 “You know, we talk a lot about culture, we talk a lot about identity, but what really motivates you – what creates an identity for all of us?
-We all strive for self-respect, but how do we do that?”
+We all strive for self-respect, but how do we do it?”
 Saban mused this week.

 “To play this game for what we want to achieve, what we want to do, to restore the identity that we want in Alabama football,” he continued.
-“That’s what we’re going to try to finish and do and it’ll be interesting to see how the players decide to do that.”
+“That’s what we’re going to try to finish and do and it will be interesting to see how the players decide to do that.”

 Never bet against Nick Saban.